dBankCore/steem/doc/devs/2018-08-20-resource-notes.md

 checking makes upgrades painful:

 - Upgrading non-consensus limits is a witness-only upgrade.
-- Upgrading consensus limits is a hardfork, all `steemd` nodes must upgrade.
+- Upgrading consensus limits is a hardfork, all `dpayd` nodes must upgrade.

 The subsidized account resource limit is consensus.
 Other resource limits are non-consensus.
 Why were things divided that way?
 It has to do with the consequences of violating the limits: